rohan-bhautoo/PHP-Symfony-Guide/README.md

 Symfony comes with several built-in [form themes](https://symfony.com/doc/current/form/form_themes.html) that make your forms look great when using some of the most popular CSS frameworks.

 ### Form Classes
+Symfony recommends putting as little logic as possible in controllers.
+That's why it's better to move complex forms to dedicated classes instead of defining them in controller actions.
+Besides, forms defined in classes can be reused in multiple actions and services.

 ## Styling Application